iangrubb/portfolio/src/posts/css-position/index.md

 ### Relative Position

-Relative positioning keeps an element within the normal flow, but lets us push it in some direction relative to where it would have been.
+Relative positioning keeps an element within the normal flow, but allows us to push it in some direction relative to where it would have been.
 Whatever space relative elements would have taken up still counts as occupied, so they still displace other elements.
 This makes relative positioning only a minor deviation from the normal flow.

 Here's an example of how this works.
 We have five squares aligned by a flex parent.
 The purple square has relative positioning, at top value of 15px, a left value of -10px, and a z-index of -1: